 Every asylum seeker who receives Basic Care has health insurance.
 Treatment that is not covered by health insurance may be paid, upon request, by the federal provinces’ departments for Basic Care or the Ministry of Interior.
 If Basic Care is withdrawn, asylum seekers are still entitled to emergency care and essential treatment.

 In practice, this provision is not always easy to apply, however.
 If an asylum seeker has lost basic care due to violent behaviour or absence from the EAST for more than three days, he or he will not receive medical assistance, because it is assumed that they have had the opportunity to visit the medical station in the EAST.
 However, as those asylum seekers are no longer registered in the EAST, they will not be allowed to enter and receive medical treatment there.
 Without health insurance or access to the medical station of the EAST, asylum seekers may face severe difficulties in receiving necessary medical treatment.
 Some of them come to the NGO-run health project AMBER MED with doctors providing treatment on a voluntary basis.

-After the asylum seeker has submitted the asylum application, he or she must undergo a mandatory medical examination, including a tuberculosis examination.
+After the asylum seeker has submitted the asylum application, they must undergo a mandatory medical examination, including a tuberculosis examination.
 The Ministry of the Interior has commissioned the BBU GmbH to carry out the medical examination, which is part of the admission procedure.
 The company has contracts with general practitioners and nurses to provide health care in the federal reception centres.

 Asylum seekers are obliged to submit medical findings and expert opinions, if those help to assess the presence of a mental disorder or other special needs (§ 2 Abs.
 1 GVG-B).